JayKickliter/Multirate.jl/README.md

 [![Build Status](https://travis-ci.org/JayKickliter/Multirate.jl.svg?branch=master)](https://travis-ci.org/JayKickliter/Multirate.jl)

-**Multirate** is a pakage for the creation and execution of state-preserving FIR filters which perform sample rate changes.
+**Multirate** is a package for the creation and execution of state-preserving FIR filters which perform sample rate changes.
 The input to output sample-rate ratio can be 1 (no change), 1/M (decimation), L/1 (interpolation), or L/M (rational), where L & M are integers.

 # Installation